anjerodesu/AVContactsView/Readme.markdown

 ## Bugs

 Please browse [Issues](https://github.com/anjerodesu/AVContactsView/issues) of the project page to view all known issues.
-If you found anything and is not yet submitted, please do so.
+If you find anything that is not yet submitted, please do so.